 Performance Considerations

-Tracking is useful, but it is not free.
+Tracking is useful, but it has a cost.

 The cost becomes more noticeable when: